 Gone are the days of only having a single option for the insulation materials you use in your home.
-Fiberglass insulation — or as many homeowners know it, “the pink fluffy stuff” — is now one of many materials that you can use throughout the walls, attic, and crawlspace of your Eastern Massachusetts home to stabilize your indoor temperatures, reduce your energy costs from heating and cooling, and keep your family as comfortable as possible.
+Fiberglass insulation — or as many homeowners know it, “the pink fluffy stuff” — is now one of many materials that you can use throughout the walls, attic, and crawlspace of your Eastern Massachusetts home to stabilize your indoor temperatures, reduce your energy costs from heating and cooling, and keep your family as comfortable and healthy as possible.

 Step One: Understanding Your Insulation Needs

 There is no singular solution when it comes to choosing the best insulation for your home.
 Here at Mass Energy Experts, we are firm believers that each home has its own unique home performance needs, and from your basement insulation to the attic insulation, it requires a customized approach.
-If it has been a while since your insulation has been installed, it is a good idea to schedule a no-cost home energy assessment.
+If it has been a while since your insulation has been installed, it is a good idea to schedule a Free home energy assessment.

 Let’s get into what role insulation plays in protecting your home, from humid and stuffy summers to snow-drenched winters, and how to choose the right insulation type.

 In short, the purpose of insulation is to slow down the transfer of heat between the materials that comprise the construction of your home.
 Insulation is rated in its ability to resist heat, in what is called “R-value.”
 The higher the R-value rating, the greater the resistance to heat transfer.
 Based on the insights you receive from your Free home energy assessment, there will be a recommended R-value for each area of your home, which will help guide which material is best in which areas.